rtek1000/DDS-915-DIY/README.md

 - In order to have some protection, the firmware may report two errors
 - - Due to high temperature, or due to high heater current
-- - - If the gun sensor informs a high temperature value, the power supply must turn off, and the pump is also activated in case the source cannot be turned off
+- - - If the gun sensor informs a high temperature value, the power supply must turn off, and the pump is also activated in case the power supply cannot be turned off
 - - - If the gun heater has a high current, the power supply is also turned off
 - - - - So the ATX power supply turns out to be a good option to be adapted